Shifter24/notesAPP/README.md

 # NotesAPP

-App for creating daily tasks notes.(i'm still improving it to make it better)
+App for creating daily tasks notes.

 Software used to create this app